triton-inference-server/server/docs/compose.md

 ### CPU-only container composition

 CPU-only containers are not yet available for customization.
-Please see [build.py README](https://github.com/triton-inference-server/server/blob/main/docs/build.md) for instructions to build a full CPU-only container.
+Please see [build documentation](https://github.com/triton-inference-server/server/blob/main/docs/build.md) for instructions to build a full CPU-only container.

 ## Build it yourself